symfony/symfony-docs/messenger.rst

 Transports
 ----------

-The communication with queuing systems or third parties is delegated to libraries for now.
+By default, messages are processed as soon as they are dispatched.
+If you prefer to process messages asynchronously, you must configure a transport.
+These transports communicate your application with queuing systems or third parties.
 The built-in AMQP transport allows you to communicate with most of the AMQP brokers such as RabbitMQ.

 .. note::